MarkPearlCoZa/Blog_General/_posts/2016-08-20-The-Business-Analysts-Mindset-And-Agile.md

 #### Loss of information

 Losing valuable information is also a concern for them.
-When you only work on physical boards, BA’s seem to assume that the team will no longer be using acceptance criteria, screen mock-ups’ etc. I have worked with teams where we only worked on physical boards – I would write the acceptance criteria on the back of the cards and staple screen mock-up’s/ models that we had drawn together to the back of the card.
+When you only work on physical boards, BA’s seem to assume that the team will no longer be using acceptance criteria, screen mock-ups’ etc. because there is nowhere to keep all the paperwork.
+I have worked with teams where we only worked on physical boards – I would write the acceptance criteria on the back of the cards and staple screen mock-up’s/ models that we had drawn together to the back of the card.
 I am not going to lie… it made the cards really heavy and they fell off a lot.
 That being said, the team loved it that way because everything was instantly available.

 #### Making collaboration harder and better

-The only challenge was when they took the card off the board – it made collaboration between developers a little bit harder and a little bit better, because then they had to sit next to each other.
-I also kept track of all the acceptance criteria in an excel spreadsheet and attached pics of the mock-ups/ models.
+The only challenge was when the team took the card off the board – it made collaboration between developers a little bit harder and a little bit better, because then they had to sit next to each other.
+I also kept track of all the acceptance criteria in an excel spreadsheet and attached pics of the mock-ups/models, just in case anything went missing.

 #### Passing audits

 If I was asked for “documentation” on what was being released, I would send out the detailed excel spreadsheet.
 I also hung onto every single card (I didn’t worry too much about tasks) and kept them all in a box.
-I passed all my project audits this way – and that was at Investec!
+I passed all my project audits this way.

 #### Producing just enough

-She might be concerned that won’t have anything to show if someone asks what the acceptance criteria for a particular story was.
+She might be concerned that she won’t have anything to show if someone asks what the acceptance criteria for a particular story was.
-She might also be concerned that is losing her place to store documentation.
+She might also be concerned that she is losing her place to store documentation.
 Which also says to me that she is possibly producing too much – you can’t stick 20 pages attached to a user story up on a board that easily…

 #### Team documentation vs analyst documentation